 The emergence of these “haafu” players reflects a change in Japanese society, where more and more children are born and raised in Japan with non-Japanese parents.
 According to studies, the proportion of children born to at least one non-Japanese parent has increased significantly over the years, reflecting the development of Japanese society towards openness and acceptance of cultural diversity.

-However, not everything has been smooth sailing.
-Although Japanese football has seen positive changes in the integration of "haafu" players, problems of racism and discrimination still exist.
+However, it has not all been smooth sailing.
+Although Japanese football has seen positive changes in the integration of “haafu” players, problems of racism and discrimination still exist.

 “Haafu” players, especially those of black descent, still face racist comments on social media and in everyday life.

-Zion Suzuki, the goalkeeper for the Japanese national team, has spoken about the racist experiences he faced as a child, and urged fans to stop sending racist messages after matches.
+Zion Suzuki, the Japanese goalkeeper, has spoken about his experiences with racism as a child and urged fans to stop sending racist messages after matches.
 Stories like these show that Japan, a slowly changing and more open society, still has a long way to go to promote full acceptance.

 The changes in Japanese teams and society are a clear demonstration of cultural integration and diversity.
-The "haafu" players not only represent Japan on the international stage, but also serve as role models for a society that is changing and becoming more open.
+The "haafu" players not only represent Japan on the international stage, but are also models for a society that is changing and becoming more open.

-For the Japanese team, competing in the 2026 World Cup would be a milestone not only in terms of sporting achievement but also in terms of progress in accepting and respecting cultural diversity.
+For Japan, competing at the 2026 World Cup would be a milestone not only in terms of sporting achievement but also in terms of progress in accepting and respecting cultural diversity.

 As the "Samurai Blue" prepare for the great challenge of the 2026 World Cup, they carry not only the dreams of millions of Japanese people but also the image of a country that is opening its arms to multicultural values, creating a promising future for a generation of Japanese players and fans.